Icecure Medical Ltd (ICCM) Shares Rise Despite Market Challenges - News Heater

 After a stumble in the market that brought ICCM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -31.85% of loss for the given period.

-Volatility was left at 6.63%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares surge +0.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.52% upper at present.
+Volatility was left at 6.26%, however, over the last 30 days, the volatility rate increased by 6.81%, as shares sank -1.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.30% upper at present.

 Stock Fundamentals for ICCM